'Spider-Man: Brand New Day' Will Officially Include 5 Main Types of Villains

 By David Thompson Posted:

 Tom Holland's fourth outing as the web-slinger is set to unleash an unprecedented range of villain power types when Spider-Man: Brand New Day swings into theaters on July 31.
-The film promises to present a diverse array of threats against Peter Parker, pitting him against a wide-ranging rogues' gallery while he grapples with a mysterious mutation and attempts to re-engage with his former best friends, Ned (Jacob Batalon) and MJ (Zendaya).
+The film promises to present a diverse array of threats, pitting Peter Parker against a wide-ranging rogues' gallery while he grapples with a mysterious mutation and attempts to re-engage with his former best friends, Ned (Jacob Batalon) and MJ (Zendaya).

 5 Types of Supervillains in Spider-Man 4